 Q: What happens if you eat blueberries everyday?

 A: If you eat blueberries every day you may be reducing your risk of cancer, obesity, heart disease, cancer, and dementia.
+Eating blueberries everyday is one of the most beneficial diet-related things you can do.

 Q: Are blueberries good for your heart?